trivedi007/dashdig/dashdig-wordpress/README.txt

 === Dashdig Analytics ===
 Contributors: dashdig
-Tags: analytics, tracking, url-shortener, dashdig, statistics, insights Requires at least: 6.0
+Tags: analytics, url-shortener, tracking, dashdig, links Requires at least: 6.0
-Tested up to: 6.8
+Tested up to: 6.7
+Requires PHP: 7.4
 Stable tag: 1.0.0
-Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Real-time analytics with AI-powered insights for WordPress.
+Track and analyze your shortened URLs with Dashdig Analytics.
+Simple setup, powerful insights.

 == Description ==

-Dashdig Analytics brings powerful, privacy-friendly analytics to your WordPress site with AI-powered insights.

-**Key Features:**

-* 📊 Real-time analytics dashboard
-* 🤖 AI-powered insights generation
+Dashdig Analytics automatically integrates Dashdig's URL tracking and analytics into your WordPress site.
+Monitor link performance, track clicks, and gain insights into how your shortened URLs are performing—all from your WordPress dashboard.

+**Features:**

+* Easy one-time API key setup
-* 🎯 Automatic page view tracking
+* Automatic tracking script injection
+* Choose header or footer script placement for optimal performance
+* Exclude admin users from tracking
+* Test API key connection directly from settings
+* No coding required
-* 🔒 GDPR compliant (sensitive data blurred)
+* GDPR compliant
-* ⚡ Lightweight (< 50ms page load impact)
+* Lightweight and fast
-* 🔐 Secure (nonce verification, proper sanitization)
-* 🎨 Beautiful modern UI

-**Perfect for:**
+**Perfect For:**

-* Bloggers wanting audience insights
+* Bloggers who share affiliate links
-* E-commerce sites tracking conversions
+* Marketers tracking campaign performance
-* Agencies managing client sites
+* Content creators monitoring engagement
-* Anyone needing simple, powerful analytics
+* Anyone using Dashdig URL shortener

-**Requirements:**

-* Free Dashdig account (sign up at https://dashdig.com)
-* Tracking ID and API Key from dashboard
+**How It Works:**

+1. Install and activate the plugin
+2. Get your free API key from https://dashdig.com
+3. Enter your API key in Settings > Dashdig Analytics
+4. Save settings and you're done!

+Your Dashdig tracking script will now load on all public pages, sending analytics data to your Dashdig dashboard.

 == Installation ==

+**Automatic Installation:**

+1. Log in to your WordPress admin panel
+2. Navigate to Plugins > Add New
+3. Search for "Dashdig Analytics"
+4. Click "Install Now" and then "Activate"

+**Manual Installation:**

+1. Download the plugin ZIP file
+2. Log in to WordPress admin panel
-1. Upload plugin ZIP via Plugins > Add New > Upload
+3. Navigate to Plugins > Add New > Upload Plugin
+4. Choose the downloaded ZIP file and click "Install Now"
-2. Activate the plugin
+5. Activate the plugin

+**Configuration:**

-3. Go to Dashdig > Settings
+1. Navigate to Settings > Dashdig Analytics
-4. Enter your Tracking ID and API Key from dashdig.com
+2. Enter your Dashdig API key (get one at https://dashdig.com/dashboard/widget)
-5. Enable tracking and save

-That's it!
-Your site is now tracking analytics.
+3. Configure tracking preferences
+4. Click "Test API Key" to verify connection
+5. Save settings

 == Frequently Asked Questions ==

 = Do I need a Dashdig account? =

+Yes, you need a free Dashdig account to get an API key.
+Sign up at https://dashdig.com

+= Where do I find my API key? =

-Yes, sign up free at https://dashdig.com to get your Tracking ID and API Key.
+Log in to your Dashdig dashboard at https://dashdig.com/dashboard/widget to get your API key.

+= Will this slow down my website? =

+No. The tracking script loads asynchronously and doesn't block page rendering.
+It's optimized for minimal performance impact.

+= Does this track logged-in administrators? =

+By default, no. You can enable/disable admin tracking in the settings.

 = Is this GDPR compliant? =

-Yes!
-Dashdig automatically blurs sensitive form fields and respects user privacy.

-= Will this slow down my site? =

-No. The tracking script loads asynchronously with <50ms impact on page load.

-= Does it work with my theme? =

-Yes!
-Works with all WordPress themes.

-= Where is my data stored? =

-Securely on Dashdig's servers with encryption at rest and in transit.
+Yes.
+Dashdig Analytics is designed with privacy in mind and complies with GDPR requirements.

-= Why do I see CORS errors in console? =
+= Can I place the script in the header instead of footer? =

-If testing locally, CORS errors are expected.
-In production with your actual domain configured in Dashdig settings, these will not occur.
+Yes.
+You can choose header or footer placement in the settings, though footer is recommended for better performance.

-= Can I use this on multiple sites? =
+= How do I disable tracking temporarily? =

-Yes!
-Each site needs its own Tracking ID from your Dashdig dashboard.

-= Is there a free plan? =

-Yes!
-Sign up at https://dashdig.com for free access.
+Simply uncheck "Enable Tracking" in the settings.
+Your API key will be saved for when you want to re-enable tracking.

 == Screenshots ==

-1. Real-time analytics dashboard with beautiful UI
-2. Simple settings page with API configuration
+1. Settings page - Easy API key configuration
-3. AI-powered insights generation
-4. Clean, modern interface
+2. Test connection - Verify your API key works
+3. Dashdig dashboard - View your analytics
+4. Script placement options - Choose header or footer

 == Changelog ==

-= 1.0.0 - 2025-10-27 =
+= 1.0.0 =
 * Initial release
-* Real-time analytics dashboard
-* AI-powered insights generation
-* Settings management interface
-* Automatic page view tracking
-* GDPR compliance features
-* Beautiful modern UI
-* Secure implementation (nonces, sanitization)
+* API key configuration
-* Asynchronous tracking script
+* Automatic script injection
-* WordPress 6.8.3 compatibility
+* Header/footer placement options
+* Admin exclusion option
+* AJAX API key testing

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Dashdig Analytics.
-Welcome!
+Initial release of Dashdig Analytics plugin.

-== Additional Info ==

-**Known Limitations:**

-* Requires active Dashdig account
-* Local testing may show CORS errors (normal, works in production)
-* Network errors with invalid API credentials (use real keys from dashdig.com)

-**Support:**

-Visit https://dashdig.com/support or use WordPress.org support forum

-**Privacy Policy:**

-This plugin connects to Dashdig's external service (https://dashdig.com) to:
-* Send analytics data from your website
-* Retrieve AI-generated insights
-* Provide real-time statistics

-Data transmitted includes: page URLs, referrers, user agents, and browser information.
-See Dashdig's privacy policy at: https://dashdig.com/privacy

-**Validation:**

-Validate this readme at: https://wordpress.org/plugins/developers/readme-validator/